decilem/MA-RE-LicenseCourseNotes/README.md

 ## Capitalization Rate

 * Another way to value investment property
-* Capitalization Rate/Cap Rate = the percentage of the property value that an investor expects to receive as NOI every year
+* Capitalization Rate(Cap Rate) = the percentage of the property value that an investor expects to receive as NOI every year
   * More reliable than GRM

   * Investors usually have a goal cap rate

-  * Formula: NOI/Sales price
+  * Formula: $Cap Rate=NOI/Sales price$

+    > **Net income** – also known as net operating income (NOI), it is the effective gross income minus operating expenses

 #### Capitalization Rate Math